 China’s e-commerce increase enhanced by live-streams

-In the past few years, the scale of live e-commerce has been in a sustained and rapid growth.
-In 2019, the overall market size of live e-commerce was 433.8 billion yuan, an increase of 210% year-on-year and the penetration rate in the e-commerce market is 4.1%.
+In the past few years, the scale of live e-commerce has been in sustained and rapid growth.
+In 2019, the overall market size of live e-commerce was 433.8 billion yuan, an increase of 210% year-on-year, and the penetration rate in the e-commerce market is 4.1%.

 The overall volume of live e-commerce in 2020 will exceed one trillion yuan, reaching 1,050 billion yuan, and the penetration rate will reach 8.6%.
-The live e-commerce is expected to continue to grow rapidly to reach nearly 2 trillion yuan, with a penetration rate of 14.3%.
+Live e-commerce is expected to continue to grow rapidly to reach nearly 2 trillion yuan, with a penetration rate of 14.3%.

 The development of China’s e-commerce has gone through three stages:

 Live e-commerce is booming in 2020 due to the epidemic